rvkmr6466/Interview-Prep/Full stack developer interview questions.md

 ---

-## 73. What happened when a duplicate is added to a HashMap?
+## 73. What happened when a duplicate key is added to a HashMap?
 When a duplicate key is added to a HashMap, the old value associated with that key is replaced by the new value, and the HashMap continues to store only one value for that key.

 Here's a more detailed explanation: